|

 - BARB:

-English nickname for Greek Barbara, meaning
+English short form of Greek Barbara, meaning

 "foreign; strange."